groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatable/_index.md

 Gets the collection of columns that belong to this table.

 **Returns:**
-[DataColumnCollection](../../com.groupdocs.assembly.system.data/datacolumncollection) - A com.groupdocs.assembly.system.data.DataColumnCollection that contains the collection of com.groupdocs.assembly.system.data.DataColumn objects for the table.
-An empty collection is returned if no com.groupdocs.assembly.system.data.DataColumn objects exist.
+[DataColumnCollection](../../com.groupdocs.assembly.system.data/datacolumncollection) - A [DataColumnCollection](../../com.groupdocs.assembly.system.data/datacolumncollection) that contains the collection of [DataColumn](../../com.groupdocs.assembly.system.data/datacolumn) objects for the table.
+An empty collection is returned if no [DataColumn](../../com.groupdocs.assembly.system.data/datacolumn) objects exist.
 ### newRow() {#newRow--}
 ```
 public DataRow newRow()
 ```

-Creates a new com.groupdocs.assembly.system.data.DataRow with the same schema as the table.
+Creates a new [DataRow](../../com.groupdocs.assembly.system.data/datarow) with the same schema as the table.

 **Returns:**
-[DataRow](../../com.groupdocs.assembly.system.data/datarow) - A com.groupdocs.assembly.system.data.DataRow with the same schema as the com.groupdocs.assembly.system.data.DataTable.
+[DataRow](../../com.groupdocs.assembly.system.data/datarow) - A [DataRow](../../com.groupdocs.assembly.system.data/datarow) with the same schema as the [DataTable](../../com.groupdocs.assembly.system.data/datatable).
 ### getConstraints() {#getConstraints--}
 ```
 public ConstraintCollection getConstraints()